Blue–green distinction in language

 The notion of "green" in modern European languages corresponds to light wavelengths of about 520–570 nm, but many historical and non-European languages make other choices, e.g. using a term for the range of ca. 450–530 nm ("blue/green") and another for ca. 530–590 nm ("green/yellow").

 In many languages, the colors described in English as "blue" and "green" are colexified, i.e., expressed using a single umbrella term.
 To render this ambiguous notion in English, linguists use the blend word grue, from green and blue, a term coined by the philosopher Nelson Goodmanwith an unrelated meaningin his 1955 Fact, Fiction, and Forecast to illustrate his "new riddle of induction".

 The exact definition of "blue" and "green" may be complicated by the speakers not primarily distinguishing the hue, but using terms that describe other color components such as saturation and luminosity, or other properties of the object being described.
 For example, "blue" and "green" might be distinguished, but a single term might be used for both if the color is dark.
 Furthermore, green might be associated with yellow, and blue with either black or gray.

 According to Brent Berlin and Paul Kay's 1969 study Basic Color Terms: Their Universality and Evolution, distinct terms for brown, purple, pink, orange, and gray will not emerge in a language until the language has made a distinction between green and blue.
-In their account of the development of color terms the first terms to emerge are those for white/black (or light/dark), red and green/yellow.
+In their account of the development of color terms the first terms to emerge are those for white/black (or light/dark), red/blue and green/yellow.

 Afro-Asiatic

 Amazigh

 The word for blue in the Amazigh (Berber) language is azerwal.
 In some dialects of Amazigh, like Shilha or Kabyle, the word azegzaw is used for both green and blue.
-It is likely cognate with the English word azure, which represents the colour between blue and cyan.